rackerlabs/support-how-to/content/general/rackspace-billing-faq.md

 account, its resources are available for someone else to use, and you are no longer billed for them.

-You can delete cloud servers and services by using the [Cloud Control Panel](http://mycloud.rackspace.com).
+You can delete cloud servers and services by using the [Cloud Control Panel](https://login.rackspace.com).
 To cancel Rackspace support for Azure, create a ticket for our billing team.

 #### How do I delete or cancel my services?

 Cloud accounts can be closed by the account owner at any time, but Rackspace cannot perform this action.
 Instead, the account owner must initiate the closure through the MyCloud portal, using the following steps:

 1. Ensure that all products (such as Cloud Servers, Images, Cloud Files, Cloud Block Storage, and so on) are deleted.
-2. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/), and review all services to ensure that all your data is backed up outside of the Rackspace environment.
+2. Log in to the [Cloud Control Panel](https://login.rackspace.com/) and review all services to ensure that all your data is backed up outside of the Rackspace environment.
-3. In the upper-right corner of the Cloud Control Panel, click **Account**.
+3. In the upper-right corner of the page, click **Account > Account Settings**.
-4. Click **Account Settings** from the menu.
-5. At the bottom of the Account Settings page, click **Cancel My Account**.
+4. At the bottom of the Account Settings page, click **Cancel My Account**.
-6. Choose a reason from the provided list.
+5. Choose a reason from the provided list.
-7. Check the check box at the bottom of the page.
+6. Check the check box at the bottom of the page.
-8. Type the word "CANCEL" into the text box.
+7. Type the word "CANCEL" into the text box.
-9. Click **Cancel Account**.
+8. Click **Cancel Account**.

 Cancellations cannot be initiated over the phone or with a support ticket.
 The cancellation submission is your authorized approval for Rackspace to delete your account and cancel your services in their entirety.
 If you do not have a copy of your data outside of our Cloud infrastructure, Rackspace is not liable for data loss.

 **Note:** Your Rackspace cloud account is billed one month in arrears on your anniversary date.
 Depending on the date on which your cancellation is finalized, you might still receive an additional, final invoice on your next invoice date.
 Refer to your billing overview for your monthly invoice date.

 If you prefer to keep your account open without receiving future charges,